randix/Pinewood-Derby/README.md

 - When the racers are all correctly entered, tap on the Settings again.

-Ascertain that the app is connected to the RPi server, the Connected flag must be a green checkmark.
-If it is a red X, see the fine print, and solve the connection problem.

-This is the connection to the RPi timer, and must work correctly to get the times from the timer.

 To Start the race, tap on the Racing: Start button.
-This will take you to the Heats tab, where the individual heats may be started.

 ### Running the Race Heats